RustForWeb/heroicons/packages/yew/README.md

 See [the Rust Heroicons book](https://heroicons.rustforweb.org/) for documentation.

-## Rust For Web
+## Rust for Web

-The Rust Heroicons project is part of [Rust For Web](https://github.com/RustForWeb).
+The Rust Heroicons project is part of [Rust for Web](https://github.com/RustForWeb).

-[Rust For Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
+[Rust for Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
 All projects are free and open source.